Skip to main content

 Validation via Zod

-One more thing in the user module, we need to process this new User.social property in our sign-up endpoint.
+One more thing in the user module: process this new User.social property in the sign-up endpoint.
+Since em.create() is already being used, you can simply pass the social property:

 modules/user/routes.ts